 Key Features:

-• The XB6 Advanced Gateway combines a DOCSIS 3.1 cable modem, AC3000 wireless router, voice adapter, and network management tools into one device.
+- The XB6 Advanced Gateway combines a DOCSIS 3.1 cable modem, Wi‑Fi 5 wireless router, voice adapter, and network management tools into one device.

-• With 32 downstream and 8 upstream channels, it can deliver nearly gigabit internet speeds given sufficient network provisioning from Comcast.
+- With 32 downstream and 8 upstream channels, it can deliver near‑gigabit download speeds given sufficient network provisioning from Comcast.

 You can manage the gateway remotely via the Xfinity xFi app, which provides useful parental controls, device monitoring tools, and more.
-However, you pay a $14 monthly rental fee for the convenience.
+However, you pay a typical $15 monthly equipment fee when it isn’t included in your plan; some current plans include the gateway in the plan price.

 See also: Xfinity WiFi Self-install & Activation